relevance/diametric/README.md

 ```

 Diametric is a multi-platoform gem.
 On CRuby, above installs CRuby version of gem.
-On JRuby, it is JRuby version of gem with Java extension.
+On JRuby, above installed JRuby version of gem with Java extension.

 [note]